adarshp/adarsh.cc/posts/quickstart-basics.md

 Getting comfortable with Vim
 ----------------------------

-In pages 141-143 of the Linux Command Line (see above), you briefly encountered the Vim text editor.
+In pages 141-143 of *The Linux Command Line* (see above), you briefly encountered the Vim text editor.
 In my personal opinion, if you think you will spend a substantial amount of time in your career writing documents and/or programs on a computer, learning a bit of Vim will pay off handsomely.
 Here are my